Rochdale fans' statue tribute to ‘superfan’ David Clough

 A group of Rochdale fans are raising money to fund a lifesize statue honouring ‘superfan’ David Clough.

 The fans want to retire David's seat in the ground's main stand and replace it with a statue of 'Cloughie' as he was known, sat overlooking the pitch.

-David, 78, devoted his life to Rochdale Football Club and on his death last June, he bequeathed his entire estate to his beloved Dale.
+David, 78, devoted his life to Rochdale Football Club and on his death in June 2020, he bequeathed his entire estate to his beloved Dale.

 A fundraiser to retire David’s seat and install a permanent tribute to his memory has raised over £5,000 so far.

 The idea was taken from Spanish side Valencia, who did something similar for a supporter of their club in 2019.
 The club commissioned a bronze statue of fan Vicente Navarro Aparicio to be installed in his seat at their Mestalla Ground after he devoted his life to the club and still watched matches, despite losing his sight.

 Fellow Dale fan Mark Cryer, who started the fundraiser, said: “This was just an unbelievable thing for Cloughie to do.
 I never met him, but his bequest struck me.
 I think everyone knew Cloughie but we didn’t get to say thank you for doing this for the fans.
 It’s eight months since he passed and we never got to say thank you.

 “I can’t believe how this has taken off and I hope we do him proud.
 Every small club has a Cloughie and everyone can relate to him.
 We hope the statue will be in for next season.”